mufana/mufana.github.io/_posts/2017-07-15-PowerShell-And-Office365.md

 } # End Property Block
 ```

-Next we create a new psobject with the property block.
+Next we create a new psobject with the property block and add every object to the array.
+One object for each user.
+(I can finally get to use that empty array!)

 ```PowerShell
 $Results += New-Object psobject -Property $properties